-The National Institute on Alcohol Abuse and Alcoholism reports that anyone who binges on alcohol can develop at least a short-term spike in normal blood pressure levels.
+The National Institute on Alcohol Abuse and Alcoholism reports that anyone who binges on alcohol can develop at least a short-term spike in average blood pressure levels.
 Longer-term heavy drinking can produce lasting increases.
 Two factors help explain these realities.
 First, excessive alcohol intake promotes the release of natural stress hormones that reduce the amount of space inside the body’s blood vessels.
-In addition, alcohol can narrow blood vessels by activating tiny muscles contained in the vessel walls.
+Besides, alcohol can narrow blood vessels by activating tiny muscles contained in the vessel walls.

 Alcohol and Heart Attack